-I want to share the second part of my JEMCA with you, five ways that have improved my overall happiness immensely.
+I want to share the second part of my JEMCA with you, five ways of self care that have improved my quality of life.
 I hope that you will find them helpful as well.

 This is my second step of self-care, and the E to my JEMCA, exercise.
 Find out about the “J” here.